foqueiroz/arcdocs.github.io/book/software/libraries/mdbtools.md

-# Mdbtools
+# MDBTools

 MDB Tools is a set of programs to help you extract data from Microsoft Access files in various settings.

-Read more about mdbtools on their [website](https://github.com/brianb/mdbtools/).
+Read more about MDBTools on their [website](https://github.com/brianb/mdbtools/).